Fannin commissioners to meet Monday, Tuesday

 BONHAM — The Fannin County Commissioners’ Court will meet at 11 a.m.
-Monday to possibly take action on extending its disaster declaration for extreme winter weather.
-The meeting, physically closed to the public during the Covid-19 pandemic, will be broadcast via Zoom with meeting ID 826 5172 6193.
+Monday to take action on extending its disaster declaration one day for the extreme winter weather around Feb.
+14. Also scheduled is an executive session concerning a detention services agreement with the U.S. Marshals Service and consultation with the county’s attorney.
+The meeting, physically closed to the public during the Covid-19 pandemic, will be broadcast via Zoom with meeting ID 818 2182 5764.

 The Commissioners’ Court also plans to meet at 9 a.m.
 Tuesday, again broadcasting the meeting over Zoom with meeting ID 831 8140 8795.
-The agenda includes possible action on the county’s Covid-19 disaster declaration and plans of action; the process of reducing the statutory speed limit for county roads from 60 mph to 30 mph; the continuation of insurance coverage for retirees; to issue a request for proposal for updating the county’s mitigation plan; to address safety concerns with Bryco-Bryant Co.; and the approval of financial reports and previous meeting minutes.
+The agenda includes possible action on the county’s Covid-19 disaster declaration and plans of action and to extend the extreme weather disaster declaration a week.
+An update on the courthouse restoration and discussion on Newton County, Missouri’s Second Amendment Preservation Act also are scheduled.

-The court also plans an executive session, with possible action to follow.

 (0) comments